VR's missing link? A killer app that convinces us to buy in

 Don't be just a VR company

-Paul Bettner, one of the people behind the early hit mobile game Words With Friends and the high-profile VR action adventure game Lucky's Tale, is focusing on partnerships and exclusive deals that can help deliver predictable revenue so he can keep his 70-person company, Playful Corp., working.
+Paul Bettner, one of the people behind the early hit mobile game Words With Friends and the high-profile VR action adventure game Lucky's Tale, is focusing on partnerships and exclusive deals that can help deliver predictable revenue so he can keep his 70-person company, Playful, working.

 "Even though the audience isn't as big as PlayStation or Xbox, the attention we can get, and the love our fans can have for our games, it makes it a viable strategy for us," he said.